Forbidden Broadway: Description

-The show, in its various editions through 2009, received over 9,000 performances and been seen in more than 200 U.S. cities as well as in London, Tokyo, Singapore and Adelaide, Australia, where it played for the only time with an orchestra at the 2002 Adelaide Cabaret Festival.
 A 2009 review of the London production, in Britain's The Independent, commented: "Actors have always poked fun at the foibles of commercial theatre. ...
 Usually, though, they keep their parodies to themselves.
-It takes a touch of genius to turn them into something saleable, but writer Gerald Alessandrini has that Midas touch."
+It takes a touch of genius to turn them into something saleable, but writer [Gerard] Alessandrini has that Midas touch."
 The original artwork advertising the show was designed by caricaturist Ken Fallin, who suggested the actors find the name "Nina" written on their bodies as an homage to Al Hirschfeld, who was known for working his daughter's name into his drawings.

 A 2012/13 version of the show, Forbidden Broadway: Alive and Kicking!, played in New York and was revived in 2014.
-Another Off-Broadway version, Forbidden Broadway Comes Out Swinging, played in 2014 at the Davenport Theatre.
+Another off-Broadway version, Forbidden Broadway Comes Out Swinging, played in 2014 at the Davenport Theatre.
 A London edition in 2014 began at the Menier Chocolate Factory and transferred to the Vaudeville Theatre, starring Christina Bianco, Anna-Jane Casey, Damian Humbley and Ben Lewis, with Phillip George directing.
 In 2019, Forbidden Broadway Salutes Carol Channing played a celebration show for the late Carol Channing in New York.
-A brand new Off-Broadway edition, Forbidden Broadway: The Next Generation, is currently playing in New York City at the York Theatre.

-Forbidden Broadway: The Next Generation began previews on September 18, 2019 and opened on October 16, 2019 at New York's The Triad Theatre.
-The show was conceived, created and written by Alessandrini and was directed by Alessandrini.
-Forbidden Broadway: The Next Generation closed at The Triad on December 1, 2019.
-The show did a special limited engagement at the Kravis Center in West Palm Beach, FL from December 27–31, 2019.
-On January 15, 2020, Forbidden Broadway: The Next Generation resumed performances Off-Broadway at The York Theatre Company at Saint Peter's in New York.
+Forbidden Broadway: The Next Generation opened on October 16, 2019, at New York's The Triad Theatre and later moved to The York Theatre in January of 2020.
+Again, the show was created, written and directed by Alessandrini.
+The plays and musicals parodied in this version included Dear Evan Hansen, Moulin Rouge!, Tootsie, The Ferryman, Hadestown, Fiddler on the Roof, Harry Potter and the Cursed Child, Oklahoma, Mary Poppins, The Prom, and Fosse/Verdon.
+The personalities portrayed included Lin-Manuel Miranda, Judy Garland, Billy Porter and Harold Prince.

-The plays and musicals parodied in Forbidden Broadway: The Next Generation include Dear Evan Hansen, Moulin Rouge!, Tootsie, The Ferryman, Hadestown, Fiddler on the Roof, Harry Potter and the Cursed Child, Oklahoma, Mary Poppins, The Prom, and Fosse/Verdon.
-The personalities portrayed include Lin-Manuel Miranda, Judy Garland, Billy Porter and Harold Prince.
+In 2023, a new edition of the show titled Forbidden Sondheim: Merrily We Stole a Song premiered at Don't Tell Mama in New York City and later played at The Green Fig cabaret.
+It included many of the parodies of Stephen Sondheim musicals that had been featured in the show over its more than 40-year history.
+In 2024, a version titled Forbidden Broadway: Merrily We Stole a Song was announced to play on Broadway, which would have been the series' Broadway debut.
+Instead, it opened off-Broadway at Theater 555, on September 19, written and directed by Alessandrini, with musical staging by Gerry McIntyre and set design by Glenn Bassett.
+As of 2025 Forbidden Broadway: Merrily We Stole a Song is touring the United States.